Red-Devil404/spooky-ctf-2k24/forensics/2-event-code-hunt/README.md

 ![examining](./images/4.PNG)

-when i displayed the contents of the file by using the command cat PowershellOP.evtx i saw these lines:
+when i displayed the contents of the file by using the command `cat PowershellOP.evtx` I saw these lines:

 ![lines](./images/5.png)